Groton Inn and Forge & Vine Restaurant, Groton MA Review

 Hallway Groton Inn MA

 Yes, the Groton Inn is a boutique hotel.
 Mostly, because it doesn’t scream “corporate” in any way.
-You can purchase the paintings and other artwork hanging on hallway walls, as well as the antique (and decidedly quirky) Delaney “Tall Case” Clocks on display ($9,500 – $12,500).
+You can purchase the paintings and other artwork hanging on hallway walls, and see more at across-the-street NOA Art Gallery.

 Rooms at Groton Inn